 Today was a free day.
 We got to go into San Cristobal and shop.
 We spent hours walking through the open air market.
 I learned how to barter and think it's fun.
 I wish that concept of shopping worked in the U.S. I also wish there were more outdoor markets in the states.
 It's a great time to enjoy the outdoors for hours upon hours and also do all or most of your souvenir shopping. :) During our shopping excursion we found the BEST little restaurant.
 They have pork tacos that are a little bit like biting into heaven!
 Mmm!
 There is something about pineapple, pork, pico de gallo, and salsa verde all on a tortilla that is heavenly!
 LOVE IT!
 I have a feeling I'll be coming back here.

 A group of us opted to stay in San Cristobal later than everyone else today so with Smitty's help and company Melissa, Jenny, Nancy, Merrit and I all caught the bus back to the Compound.
 On our ride there was a family who got on shortly after us (the husband was obviously not Latino) and he said something to us in English.
+It was a little shocking but kind of refreshing to hear someone outside of our group of Gringos speaking our language.
+He's from Canada but moved there and fell in love with a woman there.
+They now have a little baby boy.

 We found the death of me tonight.
 There is a pandaria down the street from our lodging.
 (A pandaria is a bakery.)
 They sell yummy pastries and breads for super cheap.
 This could become a problem if it's not controlled.